michaelkirk/georust_book/src/join-the-party.md

 ## Filtered Water

 We have two different data source — water fountains and parks.
 Solving spatial problems often involves finding ways to stir things up.
-Let's see how many of these parks have water fountains in them:
+Let's see how many of these water fountains are inside of parks:

 ```rust
 use geo::{GeometryCollection, MultiPoint};